oviche/oviche.github.io/_posts/2023-06-20-The Analysis of Redline Stealer.md

   ![img]({{ '/assets/images/Redline/redline-40.png' | relative_url }}){: .center-image }*(**Searching inside a specific path for matched files**)*

-- Also, be noted that, in all cases, the exfiltrated file mustn't be more than **3097152** bytes and the summation of exfiltrated files' sizes mustn't be more than **52428800** bytes.
+- Also, note that in all cases, the exfiltrated file mustn't be more than **3097152** bytes and the summation of exfiltrated files' sizes mustn't be more than **52428800** bytes.